Dasharo/docs/docs/kb/amd-security-features.md

 flashrom -p internal -w coreboot.rom
 ```

 The write should be refused.
-A read using an external programmer (or a write
+A write using an external programmer (or a write
 performed through the firmware update path) still works.
 After disabling the
 protection via Firmware Update Mode, the same write should succeed, confirming
 that the protection is what blocks it.